Vegetable & Fruit Snack Program

 - information resources, monthly newsletters, site visits, and other supports

-- workshops, program diaries, site visits with the Vegetable & Fruit Project Coordinator
+- workshops, program diaries, site visits with the Vegetable & Fruit Program Coordinator

 - participatory development of nutrition education resources and program evaluation

-As our experience with nutrition programs so often demonstrates, this vegetable and fruit project has resulted in more than just a simple act of students eating healthier food.
-Students discovered new tastes and preferences, found out that many options exist for them, and were more willing to try new foods.
-We heard from parents who were amazed that their child who never ate vegetables at home, was eager to try them in a classroom setting.
-One staff member even observed that some at-risk children had put on much needed weight through the program.
-In fact, 70% of students in a K – 12 school said that they enjoyed vegetables and fruit that they normally would not eat.
+As our experience with nutrition programs so often demonstrates, this vegetable and fruit program has resulted in more than just a simple act of students eating healthier food.
+Students discover new tastes and preferences, find out that many options exist for them, and are more willing to try new foods.

 Phase A & B School Sites: 2008-2011